Adolescents (band): First album, Welcome to Reality EP, and breakup: 1981–1985

 Despite the success of the album, the planned release of the EP, and the forthcoming tour, the Adolescents broke up in August 1981.
 "Oddly enough, we'd never even made it out of California", Frank Agnew later reflected.
 Brandenburg later cited disagreements over the band's direction and his personal discomfort with their sudden popularity as reasons for the breakup:

 There were big fights between me and most of the band for my refusal to take out the word "fuck" and change it to "suck".
 The parents of two members were upset by the profanity — this was our big chance to become junior pop stars; they wanted to tone it down for a wider audience.
 I looked at groups like Stiff Little Fingers and said "This is where that leads to".
 They wanted to sell out; I wasn't comfortable with being anybody's role model.
 I was an awkward, nerdy, goofy teen — within two years I was suddenly some spokesman for the angry teenager.
 I wasn't anyone's spokesperson; I could barely speak for myself!
 Everybody hated me, then they all loved me.
 I didn't have enough real friends around to differentiate between what friendship was and what was a passing infatuation.
 It just wasn't comfortable for me.

 Welcome to Reality was released that October but was not well received.
 "It went over like a lead balloon and we threw in the towel", said Brandenburg.
 After the breakup, Brandenburg formed a new band, the Abandoned, who released one album, Killed by Faith (1985).
 Soto and Frank Agnew joined Los Angeles punk band Legal Weapon, playing on their 1982 album Death of Innocence; Agnew remained with them for Your Weapon, released later that year, then moved on to Hvy Drt, playing on their 1985 Hvy Drt EP.
 Royer, meanwhile, started D.I., taking on the role of singer.
-He was joined by Roberts, Rikk Agnew, and former Social Distortion drummer Derek O'Brien for the D.I.
+He was joined by Frederic Taccone, Tim Maag, Rikk Agnew, and former Social Distortion drummer Derek O'Brien for the D.I.
 EP (1983).
 Agnew then brought in his younger brother, Alfie Agnew, and the two remained in D.I. until 1987, playing on the albums Ancient Artifacts (1985) and Horse Bites Dog Cries (1986), and the Team Goon EP (1987).